-Medical trauma differs greatly by definition from psychological trauma, although the both can be the result from one same experience.
-For example, the injuries after a dangerous accident are categorized as medical trauma.
-Memories of the sounds, images and feelings associated with the accident are related to psychological trauma.
+Medical trauma differs by definition from psychological trauma, although they both can be the result of one experience.
+For example, injuries after a dangerous accident are categorized as medical trauma.
+Memories of the sounds, images, and feelings associated with the accident are related to psychological trauma.

 Trauma is common in the world, but it can be successfully treated.
 Some treatments for trauma include:

 There is hope for treating trauma.
 It’s important to find a trauma disorder treatment program that can properly treat a person experiencing symptoms of trauma.